 After connecting your account to Buffer, the next step is to click on the Schedule tab and add the times you want the posts to be sent out.

-For advanced users, you can even create multiple scheduling accounts such as weekdays and weekends scheduling.
+For advanced users, you can even create multiple scheduling accounts such as weekdays and weekends schedule.

 4. Uploading your content

-You can add your post, select the social account to be uploaded, adding images if needed and lastly, the type of schedule such as Share Next and Schedule Post.
+You can add your post, select the social account to be uploaded, adding images if needed and lastly, the type of schedules such as Share Next and Schedule Post.

 How do you take Buffer to the next level?

 The above 4 steps are the ones that majority of you should be using.
 While this is doable for 10 to 30 posts, imagine uploading around posts by the hundreds to multiple social media accounts.